Frank Coppa: Government witness

 In October 2002, having served several months on his recent stock fraud conviction, Coppa was indicted again on racketeering charges of extortion against Barry Weinberg, a Bonanno business associate.
 To avoid prosecution on his own criminal charges, Weinberg secretly recorded conversations for law enforcement in which Coppa pressed him for extortion payments.

 Facing charges that would have all but assured he would die in prison if convicted, Coppa decided to become a government witness, later declaring that, "I didn't want to do no more time."
 He became the first member of the Bonanno family to break his blood oath; until then the Bonannos had been the only family to have never had a member turn informer since the Castellammarese War.
 Coppa's defection precipitated a mass defection of Bonanno leaders to the government, eventually including Massino himself.

 Coppa testified against Massino.
 According to Coppa's testimony, the government allowed him to keep $1.7 million in personal assets and a townhouse in Florida.

+Coppa died in Sarasota, Florida, at the age of 82 on October 17, 2023, while living under an assumed name.
+His death was not publicly reported until 2024.